“One of the great mistakes is to judge policies and programs by their intentions rather than their results.” Milton Friedman

 To provide a strategy you have to have an objective to work towards, therefore a strategy should have a measurable outcome, within a timescale.
 These can act like milestones on the way to achieving the vision.

 The scope will allow employees and managers to identify where they are operating and who their customers are, and conversely where not to operate.
-This allows for decisions to be made that keep the organisation focused on its objective.
+This allows for decisions to be made that keep the organization focused on its objective.

 The advantage is identifying the value proposition you are offering.
 Are you going for quality or value?
 Can you provide something that your competitors do not?
-How do you plan to maximise this to your advantage?
+How do you plan to maximize this to your advantage?

-Often when writing a strategy there has to be some trade off, if you are concentrating on growth, you may have to sacrifice profit.
+Often when writing a strategy there has to be some trade-off, if you are concentrating on growth, you may have to sacrifice profit.
 If you want to shift high volumes, then you may require larger premises to store products, which may increase your bottom line.

-An organisation needs to have a reason for being, and a target to aim for.
-Importantly this needs to be identified and communicated to the employees at all levels within an organisation.
+An organization needs to have a reason for being, and a target to aim for.
+Importantly this needs to be identified and communicated to the employees at all levels within an organization.
 Employees gain a sense of worth can use this to make decisions, as they know what they are aiming towards.
 A strategy needs to be in place to make the steps towards to target.
-It seems to be easy to get these confused, however working through the process top down seems to make business sense.
+It seems to be easy to get these confused, however, working through the process top down seems to make business sense.
 I agree with the Collis and Rusktard description of the hierarchy of Company Statements;

 · Mission – Why we exist